Like a normal car-based website, Just a lot posher

 And in other news . . . . . .

 Harvey Yates is the star of TV, as well as Bent Coppers: Crossing the Line of Duty, my RV8 Resource was condescended to by Ed China during Wheeler Dealers.
 Now that’s fame.

 We now have five books on TVR and the RV8 engine published by Writewheel UK.
 Go to the TVR and RV8 page .
 One of the books is free.

 The latest addition to the catalogue is the all but legendary RV8 Resource.
 It has been brought back after many requests, so you’d better buy it.
 It’s a much improved version of the guide to servicing your Griffith or Chimaera, or any RV8-engined TVR.
 Its return is not before time.
 Go to the RV8 Resource page to see what all the fuss is about.

-Please visit Old Blugger for a view on life from the standpoint of someone who has always been somewhat bemused by ‘things’ going on around him.
-Comments welcomed, as are explanations as to life, my immediate environs and the little bit left to me.
+Recently published is The Chimaera.
+A celebration of one of the great sports cars.
+There are also a number of car-related articles that will interest anyone keen on cars and motor-racing.
+Please visit Old Blugger.
+You could also enjoy a view on life from the standpoint of someone who has always been somewhat bemused by ‘things’ going on around him.
+Comments welcomed, as are explanations as to why I’m so confused.

 Derek, aka Harvey Yates